All Episodes

 It's not them.

-It's really horrible politicians and atrocious managers uh that are ruining the place, and it's really sad, and something's got to stop.
+It's really horrible politicians and atrocious managers that are ruining the place.

-The regardless of your political affiliation, that president of the United States needs to be able to do his job safe and secure.
+Regardless of your political affiliation, that president of the United States needs to be able to do his job safe and secure.

-And it's fallen apart over there.
+And it's falling apart over there.

-Yeah, look, uh for me, it was simple.
+Yeah, look, for me, it was simple.

 Remember that?

-And run into several rooms.
+And run into several rooms?

 Okay.